 Every year the USCC asks its members and those associated with the industry to submit nominations for the people or companies they feel have made a significant contribution to the industry.

-The 2013 awards were presented at the Awards Luncheon held in conjunction with the 2014 USCC Annual Conference and Trade Show in Oakland, Ca.
+The 2014 awards were presented at the Awards Luncheon held in conjunction with the 2015 USCC Annual Conference and Trade Show in Austin, TX.

 Hi Kellogg Award for Outstanding Service to the Composting Industry,

-H. Clark Gregory Award for outstanding grass roots efforts to promote composting and public outreach, Awarded to Melissa Tashjian, Kompost Kids, Inc.
+H. Clark Gregory Award for outstanding grass roots efforts to promote composting and public outreach, Awarded to Joe Jenkins

 Previous USCC Award Recipients

 2012 Jeff Ziegenbein, Inland Empire Regional Composting Authority